rasheedmhd/codes/hack_notes/Bug Classes/Cross-Site Request Forgery.md

 > Check for one-time use enforcement.
 > Use an old/expired token (from history).
 1. Remove the CSRF token parameter entirely.
-2. Send token parameter with no value (X-CSRF-TOKEN=).
+2. Send token parameter with no value (e.g X-CSRF-TOKEN=).
 3. Modify one character in the token (length preserved).
 4. Replace with a token of incorrect length.